Tips for Spring and Summer

 - Need reference help?
 You can chat online with a librarian, during designated hours.
 Visit the Library website and look for the red button.

 - Need tech support?
 You can get assistance with Canvas, Zoom, MyPortal and other online learning tools or software, from the Library West Computer Lab's expert technicians.
 Use the form on the Computer Lab's webpage to request help.
-They will assist you via live chat, or by email if they're unable to respond right away.

 Don't Have a Computer or Internet Access? '